-Long-term partners are competitively selected and have access to UNO resources such as our nationally recognized Service Learning Academy, its Office of Civic and Social Responsibility, and student leadership programs.
+Long-term partners are competitively selected and have access to UNO resources such as our nationally recognized Service Learning Academy, the Office of Civic and Social Responsibility, and student leadership programs.
 Partner organizations also receive access to non-profit capacity building, technical assistance, and the benefits of urban, metropolitan campus life.

 The charter partner organizations represent great variety and will bring unique perspectives on community issues, expertise, and commitment to shared values.